elucideye/drishti/README.md

 ```
 polly.py --toolchain ${TOOLCHAIN} --config ${CONFIG} --fwd HUNTER_CONFIGURATION_TYPES=${CONFIG} --install --verbose
 ```

-You can override the default CMake options in the project by adding KEY=VALUE pairs to a forwarded list like this `--fwd DRISHTI_SOME_OPTION1=YES DRISHTI_SOME_OPTION2=YES`.
-The `--fwd HUNTER_CONFIGURATION_TYPES=${CONFIG}` option is specified above to limit the Hunter package builds to a single configuration type (typically Release) when using multi-configuration generators (Visual Studio, Xcode, etc).
-It is not required for standard `clang` or `gcc` builds.

 The configurations listed below have all been tested.
 In general, most C++11 toolchains should work with minimal effort.
 A `CI` comment indicates that the configuration is part of the Travis or Appveyor CI tests, so all Hunter packages will be available in the server side binary cache.